Jawalakhel

 Jāwalākhel (जावलाखेल) is a subdivision of Lalitpur in Nepal.
 It is located 2 km from the ancient city centre Pātan, one of the three great capitals of Nepal until the 18th century.
-It derives its name from Jaulakhel Durbar, a palace located in Jawalakhel that was built by Bir Shumsher Jang Bahadur Rana in 1954 BS.
+It derives its name from "जा हुल्य: खल:(Jaa Hulya Khala)", an open field currently used as Volleyball training ground and Football field.
+Jaulakhel Durbar, a palace located in Jawalakhel that was built by Bir Shumsher Jang Bahadur Rana in 1954 BS and Central Zoo are also located here.

 Origin of the name

 Jawalakhel means "rice throwing field" in Nepal Bhasa.
 The name is derived from the large open field at the town's center where cooked rice is offered during an annual religious festival.
 The field is the venue of Bhoto Jātrā, the festival of the display of the sacred vest, which is the most important cultural event held in Jawalakhel.

 Highlights

 Bhoto Jatra is the concluding ceremony of the chariot festival of Bunga Dyah, the longest street celebration held in Patan.
 During the chariot festival which lasts over a month, two towering chariots containing images of the deities Bunga Dyah (Machhendranath) and Chākuwā Dyah (Minnāth) are pulled through the streets of Lalitpur in stages.

 The chariots are brought to Jawalakhel for the concluding ceremonies.
 During Bhoto Jatra, the holy garment "bhoto" is held up from the four sides of the chariot and shown to the enraptured throng that fills the large field.